Stripe in Italy

 Invoice VAT on payments

 To apply VAT to your customers, you need to include the VAT rate in the total amount you pay through Stripe.
-Although at the moment we do not automatically calculate the VAT, there are several additions that allow you to do this:
+Stripe doesn't automatically calculate the VAT.
+There are several integrations that allow you to do this:

 * [Avalara](https://www.avalara.com/us/en/index.html)